-First graders love to create stories.
+Kids love to create stories.
 Their especially imaginative brains are always coming up with plots and characters for even the simplest of things.
 This knack for creative story building is something that can help your child in any subject.
 In first grade, part of your child's science unit will be learning about the characteristics of different habitats.
 He'll discuss geography, learn about different kinds of environments, and talk about what kinds of animals live where.
-By creating a shoebox habitat with your child, you will expand on what he is learning in school and allow him to put those budding creative instincts to good use!
+By creating a shoebox habitat with your child, you'll expand on what he is learning in school and allow him to put those budding creative instincts to good use!

 What You Need:

 - Various supplies based on your habitat (For example: sand, some leaves from the yard, cotton balls to use as snow or clouds etc.)

 - Plastic toy animals (Optional)

 - Ask your child to tell you about the different habitats that he has talked about in school.
 If he doesn’t remember, you can ask him questions about the forest, ocean, desert, grassland and arctic habitats.
 For example, "What's the weather like in the desert?"
 "Is there a lot of water in forest habitats?"
 "What kinds of plants and animals live in the ocean?"

 - Have your child select a habitat to create a scene for.
 On a piece of paper, brainstorm with your child what the scenery might look like in his habitat (icebergs, trees, mountains etc).
 What kinds of plants and the animals live in that particular habitat?
 He can draw a sketch of what he wants his habitat to look like, to use as a guide.